 Guests can celebrate America’s birthday with a red, white and blue extravaganza at Walt Disney World Resort.
-There will be no shortage of nighttime fun as fireworks will dance across the skies above the Florida vacation kingdom.
-This year marks a special milestone in America’s history, too: the national anthem, “The Star-Spangled Banner,” observes its 200th anniversary in 2014.
+There will be no shortage of nighttime fun, as fireworks will dance across the skies above the Florida vacation kingdom.
+Here’s a look a what’s in store:

 The celebration begins with “Disney’s Celebrate America!
 A Fourth of July Concert in the Sky,” July 3 and 4 at Magic Kingdom.
 The 14-minute fireworks spectacular rockets into the sky above Cinderella Castle at 9 p.m. both nights.